When a 60s fashion photographer shot a 90s underground club night

 Tallulah Rose Haddon and Lucian Charles Collier are the trippy kids of Alex Taylor’s debut film.

-documenting the new age travellers, ravers, clubbers, and hippies of the late 80s and early 90s
+documenting the traveling ravers, clubbers, and hippies of the late 80s and early 90s

-Matthew Smith’s images, collated and soon to be published in new book Exist to Resist thanks to a Kickstarter campaign document the outsider youth movements of the end of the Thatcherism in all their mud-caked, pill-soaked bliss and righteous anger.
+Matthew Smith’s images document the UK's outsider youth movements at the end of the Thatcherism in all their mud-caked, pill-soaked bliss and righteous anger.

 ken russell's teddy girls and boys